Last updated on July 2nd, 2023

 Bursa Hot Springs

 The city of Bursa is another wonderful destination for thermal tourism in Turkey.
-It is only one hour drive from the thermal resort of Yalova and 2 hours away from Istanbul.
+It is only one hour drive from the thermal resort of Yalova and 2 hours away from Istanbul, so you can easily visit it on Istanbul’s weekend trip.

 Bursa and its environs have a large number of thermal springs with a different spectrum of activity.
 But the most famous one is Cekirge district with an extensive hotel infrastructure and a large number of hotels with their own mineral baths.
 Besides hotels, there are also hammams and public thermal pools.
 The temperature of thermal water in the hot springs ranges from 47-78 C.